-A student on leave of absence will incur no additional charges by the school.
-However, monthly payments must continue during this period.
-If the student does not report back to FNC by the add/drop period of the following semester, the student is considered to have withdrawn from school as of the first day of the new semester.
+A student on leave of absence will not incur additional charges by the school during this period, though monthly payments must continue during the LOA.

+If the student does not report back to FNC by the add/drop period of the following semester, the student will be considered to have withdrawn from school as of the first day of the new semester.

 The College has thirty days after the last day of an approved leave of absence to process financial assistance refunds to grantors.

-By official regulation, international students may use a leave of absence (LOA) after completion of one academic year (8 months).
+By official regulation, international students may use a leave of absence (LOA) only after completion of one academic year (8 months).